RomainCuchet/CoinsAI/README.md

 This is a comparison of the paths calculated for a robot with a size of 1 pixel and another with a size of 40 pixels.

-Here are some sources for a deeper explanation :
+Here are some sources for a deeper explanation:

-- This website offers a clear explanation and visual explanation of JPS : https://zerowidth.com/2013/a-visual-explanation-of-jump-point-search/
+- This website offers a clear explanation and visual explanation of JPS: https://zerowidth.com/2013/a-visual-explanation-of-jump-point-search/

-- The original research paper by Daniel Harabor and Alban Grastien : https://users.cecs.anu.edu.au/~dharabor/data/papers/harabor-grastien-aaai11.pdf
+- The original research paper by Daniel Harabor and Alban Grastien: https://users.cecs.anu.edu.au/~dharabor/data/papers/harabor-grastien-aaai11.pdf